HituziANDO/kamome/README.md

 	**[NOTE]** Supports WKWebView only.
 UIWebView not supported.

-1. Receive message on Android
+1. Receives a message on Android

 	```java
 	// Instance variable